|

 "And if this army of real men were to march, in whose name would they set out?
 Mine...or yours?"
 Old Buddha's voice was sweet, but cunning.
 Her greatest sport lay in setting traps and springing them to her own advantage.

+Having made the point in favor of her countrymen, Shabara was prepared now to withdraw.
+"There is only one sun in Heaven, Majesty, and may you shine ten thousand years!"
+Her manner had changed abruptly to endearing humility.
 The Empress Dowager laughed, breaking the web of apprehension that had quickly bound the other ladies into a tight knot on the walkway behind her.
 None had ever witnessed anyone push the imperial lady so far.
 Then she pursed her lips and whistled a light call.
 A dainty thrush flew down from a peach tree and came to rest on her outstretched hand, letting her draw it slowly closer for a delicate kiss before it flew up to the sky.

 "So gentle is my true nature," she said, "that even the birds have no fear of me.
 You perceive this, dear Shabara, and, like the bird, you place your life upon my hand, knowing that I will preserve all those who love me.
 Admit this is so, favored one, so that these ladies may hear that I read your heart."